-Since you are going from one end of the spectrum to the exact other, you are going to need to add warmth back in and do the middle color step, aka use a filler.
+Since you are going from one end of the spectrum to the exact other, you will need to add warmth back in and do the middle color step, aka using a filler.

 Using a filler will help even out the hair’s porosity so that the color will take even all over.

 What will happen if I don’t use a filler when going from blonde to brown?
 Without a filler, you risk the brown color turning muddy or even green.
-You might end up with uneven spots, and some pieces will turn splotchy.
+Also, you might end up with uneven spots, and some pieces will turn splotchy.

-To go blonde in the first place, you are removing the red, warm pigments so when you go back to a brown color, a filler adds back the color molecules that are missing.
+To go blonde in the first place, you are removing the red, warm pigments, so when you go back to a brown color, a filler adds back the missing color molecules.

-This might be a bit contradictory to the above advice of putting a hydrating mask on your hair before you color it, but I am a professional.
+This might contradict the above advice of putting a hydrating mask on your hair before you color it, but I am a professional.
 I know what my hair can and can’t handle, so I knew bleaching the front pieces would be okay before I applied color over it.

 My hair is thick, coarse, and I wouldn’t have done this if I had thin hair.